4D-JAM: History

-The formation of band began in 1996 with Kenji and Hiromu together.
+The formation of the band began in 1996 with Kenji and Hiromu together.

 In September 1998, as a duo unit they released analog single Finger under indies R&B label Styling Records.
 In the same month, during music television program's audition Hip Hop performing Minnie Riperton's Lovin' You.
 Soon after, she joined 4D-Jam as a main vocalist and become Maho's solo project.

 In March 1999, as a trio unit they released a first indies single Taiyou no Nai Asa Tsuki no Nai Yoru under indies label Garage Indies Zapping Association.
 One month later in April, they released the major single Cocoro.
 During the production of the second single, dancers Mirani and Nozomi left the unit, while DJ E:mju joined 4D-Jam.
 In June, Kenji was involved with music production as arranger for Zard's single Sekai wa Kitto Mirai no Naka along with Hirohito Furui and Yuuichirou Iwai from New Cinema Tokage.
 In the same month, they released their first media song city of tracks which was used as ending theme for the DirecTV program Matsuo Kiyoshi Teki Ongaku Seikatsu.
 In August, they released major album City of Tracks, however the album didn't enter the Oricon Weekly Charts.
 In October, Kenji was involved once more with Zard music production as composer and arranger of the single Itai Kurai Kimi ga Afureteiru yo; Maho and Hiromu were involved as well as chorus members.
 In November, their fourth single Ma Life was commercially used as an opening theme for the Tokyo Broadcasting System Television program Kyaeen: Kanpei no Megami no Shinsou.